4paradigm/OpenMLDB/README.md

 * **High Availability**

     OpenMLDB supports distributed massive-parallel processing and database storage.
-It supports failover to avoid the single point of failure.
+It supports automatic failover to avoid the single point of failure.

 * **ANSI SQL Support**